 The overall project objective is to monitor and assess current and future impacts of environmental changes - chemical as well as climatic - and their effects on the Peregrine Falcon population in Greenland.
-Hence, we aim to continue one of the longest raptor monitoring efforts in the Arctic.
+Hence, we aim to explore options to continue one of the longest top predator monitoring efforts in the circumpolar Arctic.